Nimzyow/datespot/README.md

 This was a group project done for the presentation day at Makers Academy.
 It involved us giving a presentation on a project we worked.
 We were given just over a week to come up with an idea and create an application in just over a week.
 The original backend was done in Rails using a SQL database and the front end was done in React using Reacts Context API for state management.
 I was resposible for the front end.
 I wanted more responsibilites in the backend and thought it would be a great exercise to rip out the Rails backend and convert that to a JavaScript backend using Node.js, Express.js and MongoDB as the DB.

-The aim is not only convert the backend but to also thoroughly test it.
+The aim was not only convert the backend but to also thoroughly test it.
 I believe I've demonstrated my capabilites in using Reacts Context API but I also wanted to demonstrate my capabilites in Redux.
-To that end I made another aim to convert Reacts Context API to Redux as I believe this will be a great evidence that I am more than competant in the use of Redux.
+To that end I made another aim to convert Reacts Context API to Redux and thoroughly test it too.
+I believe I have achieved this aim as the backend and front end (including redux) have been thoroughly tested.

+The point was not to just implement new features or new ways of managing state but to show that whatever I wanted to change or add, I can do it with thorough, high quality testing.

 **From the below paragraph to the end of the Planning portion of this README is the original brainstorming and planning of this project involving Rails as the backend.**